donaldRwilliams/GGMncv/README.md

 “screening” operator), using it for model *selection* is not ideal.
 There are various ways to remove the false positives, including thresholding after model selection (i.e., removing small relations, Loh and Wainwright 2012) and two-stage procedures (Zou 2006).
-The method in **GGMncv**, on the other hand, selects the graph with non-convex penalization.
+The approach in **GGMncv**, on the other hand, selects the graph with non-convex penalization.

 ## Installation